 The Framingham History Center & I partnered earlier this year, which you can find out a bit more about by reading my post about the The Dexter Hemenway House, and I was excited to hear about their new exhibit that just opened up in October that featured the top ten most important artifacts from their archives.
 The word “archives” sends me immediately into two states of emotion, one of which is excitement because old stuff is cool, and secondly into panic because the thought of boxes and shelves and ROOMS filled with THOUSANDS of items to sort through is completely and totally overwhelming.
-So, kudos to the team for making what I know were some very tough calls to pair the exhibit down to ten items – and I’m going to share with you my top favorites of those ten!
+So, kudos to the team for making what I know were some very tough calls to pair the exhibit down to ten items.

 This is a bit of a different post as I’ll be sharing my top picks from the ten – yet not another easy choice!
 But, I hope that you find some time over the next 19 months to visit this exhibit – or something similar to it right in your own backyard!